 Motivation through connection

-I grew up in a dysfunctional family and this created many challenges.
-My mother was bright but a procrastinator, my stepfather a child abuse survivor with deep, unprocessed scars.
+I grew up in a dysfunctional family.
+It created many challenges.
+My mother was bright, yet a procrastinator.
+My stepfather was a child abuse survivor with deep, unprocessed scars.

-My role growing up was one of coach, listening to their troubles, empathising, offering advice.
-Trying to hold the dysfunction at bay long enough so it did not spill over onto my siblings and me.
-Of course, it did...and frequently.
-Physical and psychological safety could be achieved through avoidance, detecting the subtle changes in the environment, observing behaviours and their ability to navigate daily life emotionally.
+I tried many times to hold the dysfunction at bay long enough to avoid it spilling over onto my siblings and me.
+Of course, it did and frequently.
+Physical and psychological safety could be achieved through avoidance, detecting subtle changes in our environment, observing behaviours, and helping them to navigate daily life.
+'Overwhelm' occurred regularly.

-In my early 20s, with big life challenges and a difficult past, I struggled with both my physical and mental health.
+In my early 20s, I had tremendous life challenges.
+I struggled with both my physical and mental health.
 When you met me, you had no idea what I was facing.
-I became quite adept at hiding the trauma, the problems.
-Nothing to see here.
+I am skilled at hiding my trauma.
+There is nothing to see here.
 Inside, I was feeling lost.
 I was ill-equipped to deal with my situation.
 Yet, I survived.

 To me, it was incomprehensible how I could turn my situation around.

-At a particularly low point, a friend took pity on me and invited me for a run.
-I had been smoking heavily for years, I was overweight and unhappy.
-I think he could tell I was a bit of a mess and he wanted company.
+At a low point, a friend took pity on me.
+He invited me for a run to get me out of the house.
+I had been smoking heavily for years and was overweight.
+I was unhappy.
+He could tell I was a mess.
+Yet, he appreciated company on his run.

-I remember running up this hill with him at least 20 meters ahead of me talking to his friend on his mobile phone.
-I remember feeling low, my lungs burning in my chest.
+Even today, I remember running up that hill with him.
+Twenty meters ahead of me.
+He was talking to his friend on his mobile phone while jogging!
+I struggled.
+I tasted metal in my mouth.
+My lungs burned.
 I wanted to cry.
-I stopped frequently, he kept talking, I started again, stopped again until we finished.
-Somehow this run reflected the shambles I was in.
-I hated myself, at the same time something clicked inside me.
-I said to myself, I'm not taking this anymore.
+I stopped to catch my breath frequently.
+He kept talking.
+Somehow this run reflected the mess I was in.
+I hated myself.

+At the same time, something changed inside me.
+I said to myself, I am not taking this anymore.

-Thankfully, my friend didn't mind my coughing and spluttering during his run.
-I joined him regularly and with others too.
-I made new friends.
+Thankfully, my friend tolerated my coughing and spluttering.
+I eventually made new running friends.
 I found a tribe that accepted me.
 I kept turning up.
 As the months passed, I smoked less and lost weight.
-I felt my overall well-being increasing the more time I spent with my new running community.
+I felt my overall well-being increase.

-Running started to become a vehicle for me to change.
-I could feel my body and mind getting stronger.
-I became the best runner in our group and this had a profound effect on my confidence.
+Running started to become a vehicle for change.
+As I grew stronger in body and mind, I became the best runner in our group.
+I experienced my first-ever boost in confidence.
 Instead of just being delighted with this result, I knew I could go much further.
 I kept pushing, 10km, 13 miles, marathon.
-Competing wasn't enough, better times, better splits, more, more…deep down I wasn’t going for better times, I was growing.
-Every mile was one more step towards finding me, the Alex I had never met before.
+Completing challenges wasn't enough.
+I wanted better times.
+I wanted better 'splits'.
+Deep down I knew I was growing.
+Every mile was one more step towards finding me.
+The Alex I had never met before.
 I knew he was in there somewhere.
-I continued my pursuits by going to the Himalayas, overcoming back injury to race middle distance, competing for my age group and more.
+I continued my pursuits by going to the Himalayas, overcoming a back injury to race middle distance, competing for my age group, and more.

-I eventually grew enough confidence to heal the wound of not finishing my education.
-I embarked on a crazy plan to work full time and do my degree full time in 3 years which I did and then went on to do a Master's Degree, which I completed with Distinction.
+Eventually, I developed enough confidence to heal the wound of not finishing my education.
+I embarked on a crazy plan to work full-time and do my degree full-time in 3 years.
+I did and then went on to do a Master's Degree, which I completed with Distinction.

-Eventually, I started to become content and positive, committed and determined but I also realised these qualities were always within me.
-This tough transformation helped me build a successful career journey.
+Eventually, I started to become content, positive, committed and determined.
+I began to realise these qualities were always within me.
+My transformation helped me build a successful career journey.

-My drive for self-improvement led me into coaching and helping others to thrive.
-With my experience across the hierarchy and my work experiences in global companies, I have always been able to see and understand people's setbacks and failures at the workplace.
-The more I analysed my peer's and colleagues' attitudes towards work; the biggest revelation was the lack of awareness of their own potential and how little they focused on their ‘well-being’.
-This is solely is the root cause for shoogle.
+My push for self-improvement led me to coach individuals and teams.
+I have always been able to comprehend my colleague's setbacks and failures at the workplace.
+The more I analysed my peer's and colleagues' attitudes towards work; the most significant revelation was the lack of awareness of their potential and how little they focused on their ‘well-being’.
+This is solely the root cause for shoogle.

-Regardless of its size, a good organisation strives to keep their employees happy and productive, yet many do not succeed in their attempts.
-Why do organisations fail in these attempts?
+Regardless of their size, good organisations strive to keep their employees happy and productive, yet many do not succeed.
+Why do organisations fail?

 Motivation through connection.
-Organisations need to create safe connections, acceptance and belonging.
+Organisations need to create safe relationships, acceptance, and belonging to achieve high performance.